mxlint/mxlint-docs/docs/mendix-studio-pro-extension/update-cli.md

 ## Reset

 If the new version of mxlint-cli is not compatible with your extension, you can reset it by deleting `$project_dir/.mendix-cache/mxlint-local.exe`.
 After that restart Mendix studio pro.
-The old mxlint-cli version will be automatically downloaded again.
+The default mxlint-cli version will be automatically downloaded again.